Alchemist-rs/Alchemist/README.md

 [![Build Status](https://travis-ci.org/Alchemist-rs/Alchemist.svg?branch=dev)](https://travis-ci.org/Alchemist-rs/Alchemist)

+### Project Status
+Currently the project is not dead.
+Being busy with my final year of CS Classes and with a job as well makes keeping up with projects really hard.
+I would love to continue this project and make it grow further when I have the time.
+Contributions are of course always welcome and are easy to review as I have enough time to do that itself.

 ###Inspiration
 I was tired of having to search for what packages I have to use for what distribution.
 Some I had to download two separate ones others I just had